everyday-as/gmodstore-python-sdk/README.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure Bearer authorization (Personal Access Token): PersonalAccessToken
+# Configure Bearer authorization: PersonalAccessToken
 configuration = gmodstore-sdk.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )